-What exactly is grown-up egg salad?
+What exactly are grown-up egg salad sandwiches?

 Well, you guys, it’s quite simple.
 It’s the same delicious egg salad we’ve all loved over the years, but it’s souped up with some other delicious ingredients and techniques for extra nutrition, flavor and to be all fancy-schmancy. i.e. grown up!
 Any time I can feel chef-y at home when making meals, I’m all over it.

-So what are the extra delicious and nutritious touches, you ask?
+So what are the extra touches?

 - Some greenz, a.k.a. arugula (or spinach, kale, spring greenz, whatever you have at home) – they’re so pretty

 - Bacon – really no explanation is needed, but crispy bacon crumbles makes egg salad TO DIE FOR